You Can Count on Me: Plot

 Terry grows close to Rudy during their time together.
 Yet he pushes the limits of Sammy's parental control, keeping Rudy out very late as the two play pool at a bar.
-She turns to Ron, her church minister, to counsel Terry about his outlook on life.
+She turns to Ron, her church minister, to counsel Terry about his aimless outlook on life.
 While Terry resists his sister's advice, he and Rudy grow steadily closer.
-Realizing her own questionable decisions, Sammy turns down Bob's marriage proposal and breaks off her relationship with Brian.
+Realizing her own questionable decisions, Sammy turns down Bob's marriage proposal and breaks off her fling with Brian.

 After a day of fishing, Terry and Rudy decide to visit Rudy Sr. in a trailer park in a nearby town.
 Confronted by his past, Rudy Sr. denies he is Rudy's father and starts a brawl with Terry.
 Rudy watches silently as Terry beats Rudy Sr. and gets arrested.

 Sammy brings her brother and son home.
 When Rudy insists that Rudy Sr. is not his father, Sammy finally tells him the truth.
 Sammy asks Terry to move out, but admits how important he is to her and Rudy, suggesting he get his own place in town and get his life back on track.
 He scoffs at Sammy's idea and plans to go back to Alaska.
 While at first it appears the separation will be another heartache, they reconcile before Terry leaves, coming to terms with their respective paths in life.